rule

 Text 22

-S'rî S'uka said: 'However, from their voices, their physical stature and the marks of bowstrings on their arms even, recognized he [Jarâsandha] them as nobles, as members of the family he had seen before.
+S'rī S'uka said: 'However, from their voices, their physical stature and even the bowstring marks on their arms, he [Jarāsandha] recognized them as nobles, as members of the family he had seen before.

-S'ukadeva Gosvâmî said: From the sound of their voices, their physical stature and the marks of bowstrings on their forearms, Jarâsandha could tell that his guests were of the royal order.
-He began to think he had seen them somewhere before.
+S'rī S'uka said: 'However, from their voices, their physical stature and the marks of bowstrings on their arms even, recognized he [Jarāsandha] them as nobles, as members of the family he had seen before.
 (Vedabase)

 Text 23

 [he thought:] 'These relatives of the royal class wearing the insignia of brahmins I should give whatever they ask for, even something as difficult to forsake as my own body.
+(Vedabase)

 Text 24-25

-Isn't it known of Bali that his glories spread wide in all directions because of his spotless rule of state, even though he was brought down by Lord Vishnu [Vâmana] who, in the guise of a brahmin appearing as a twiceborn one of Vishnu, wanted to take away Indra's opulence?
+Isn't it known of Bali that his glories spread wide in all directions because of his spotless rule of state, even though he was brought down by Lord Vishnu [Vāmana] who, in the guise of a brahmin appearing as a twiceborn one of Vishnu, wanted to take away Indra's opulence?
 Knowingly gave he away the entire earth, despite the advise against the daitya king [Bali] received [from his guru, see 8.19].
+(Vedabase)

 Text 26

 What use at all is it for a fallen kshatriya to be alive but with his perishable body not to endeavor for the benefit, the greater glory, of the brahmins?'
+(Vedabase)

 Text 27